juyalrohit/EduRank/README.md

 # 🎓 College Database Website (WIP)

-This is a MERN stack-based project to manage and rate college departments and teachers.
+EduRank is personal college review rating system, where student can view teacher and department ratings and aslo can give review to them.
 The project is currently under development.

 ## 🚀 Features (Planned & In Progress)